-- April 17th, 2014 at 10 a.m.
-PDT- Nitrogen Management and Climate Change Mitigation in Pacific Northwest Cropping Systems.
-Presented by Georgine Yorgey, Associate in Research, Center for Sustaining Agriculture and Natural Resources, Washington State University.
+- Nitrogen Management and Climate Change Mitigation in Pacific Northwest Cropping Systems April 17, 2014: Presented by Georgine Yorgey, Associate in Research, WSU CSANR.
+Further Reading for N Management Webinars.

 - Greenhouse Gases and Agriculture: Where does Organic Farming Fit?
 November 2010; Presented by Lynne Carpenter-Boggs, David Granatstein, and Dave Huggins.

 To be notified about webinars in this series, send an email with “Ag and Climate Webinars” in the subject line to: Tara Zimmerman.